OCA/server-tools/excel_import_export/README.rst

 option allow user to create a report based on a model or view, all by configuration only.

-1. Goto > Technical> Excel Import/Export > XLSX Templates, and create a
+1. Go to Settings > Technical> Excel Import/Export > XLSX Templates, and
-   new template for a report.
+   create a new template for a report.
 2. On the new template, select "Easy Reporting" option, then select followings